Do you need a bookkeeper or an CFO?

 • To summarise the business finances in reports when required

-Bookkeepers are beneficial to smaller companies who may not require the full services of an FD.
-If your business does not have plans to raise funds or require an exit strategy then a bookkeeper can provide the financial services needed.
-A bookkeeper is able to provide the business owner with the essential information required for management information, and can process invoices in order to save time and resource for the business owner.
-You can have a bookkeeper who works on or off-site depending what suits the needs of your business, and there are even options available through The Finance People to recruit a bookkeeper for just one day a week if this is all your business needs support with.
+Bookkeepers are beneficial to smaller companies that may not require the full services of a CFO.
+If your business does not have plans to raise funds or require an exit strategy, then a bookkeeper can provide the financial services needed.
+A bookkeeper can provide the business owner with the essential information required for management information and can process invoices to save time and resources for the business owner.
+You can have a bookkeeper who works on or off-site depending on what suits the needs of your business, and there are even options available through The Finance People to recruit a bookkeeper for just one day a week if this is all your business needs support.

-A Finance Director (FD) or a CFO is you're from the USA, is the leader of everything financial within a business, only superseded in authority by the directors or CEO.
-FD's are crucial to a business for providing strategic advice with a goal to help the business grow and achieve the business goals.
-The core responsibility's of an FD are:
+A CFO is the leader of everything financial within a business, only superseded in authority by the directors or CEO.
+CFOs are crucial to a business for providing strategic advice to help the business grow and achieve its business goals.
+The core responsibilities of a CFO are:

 • To lease with the directors and the rest of the wider business